learning-by-failing/go/features.md

 * compile language (like C but simpler)
 * strongly typed
 * supports type inference: i.e. `a := 5.5` would be automatically declared like float.
 * case sensitive -> only functions with the first capital letters are exported
+* Slices are references contiguous portion of an array, with flexible length

 ### Workspace
 We need three folder: